pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## declare declared (d) (reg)
 * They have declared war!
+* Kosovo declared independence from Serbia in 2008.
+* Gray was chased and subjected to an arrest declared unlawful by the city's top prosecutor.
+* The accountant's fees were fully declared for tax purposes and he paid tax on the benefit.

 ## decline declined (d) (reg)
 * I should have declined their invitation.